 Basic Diarrhea Facts You Need to Know

 Diarrhea is defined as having unusually loose or watery stools that occur more frequently than usual.
-It is an illness that everyone has experienced at one time or another and usually leads to a greater volume of stool and more frequent trips to the toilet.2 In most cases, it is triggered by an infection caused by bacteria, viruses or parasites.
+It is an illness that everyone has experienced at one time or another, and usually leads to a greater volume of stool and more frequent trips to the toilet.2 In most cases, it is triggered by an infection caused by bacteria, viruses or parasites.
+There are three types of diarrhea, defined by how long the illness persists:3

-- Acute.
-This is when the condition only lasts a short time — typically between several hours to a few days, and no longer than two weeks.
-According to world guidelines, acute diarrhea is having three or more abnormally loose or watery stools in a 24-hour period.
+• Acute — According to Medscape,4 this is when the condition comes on abruptly with three or more loose stools in a day, and lasts only a short time — typically between several hours to a few days, and no longer than two weeks.

-- Persistent.
-If the illness continues for more than 14 days but less than 28.
+• Persistent — This is when the illness continues for more than 14 days, but less than 28.

-- Chronic.
-This is diarrhea that persists for longer than 28 days.
+• Chronic — This is diarrhea that p3ersists for longer than 28 days.

 Most of the time, diarrhea passes in a day or two, but if it persists for several days, it may indicate a more serious condition.
-If you have severe diarrhea that lasts several days and comes with other disturbing symptoms, such as bloody stools, nausea and vomiting, severe abdominal pain and weight loss, you need to seek immediate medical care.4
+If you have severe or extremely painful diarrhea that lasts more than two days and comes with other symptoms, such as bloody or black stools, a high fever (102 degrees F or 39 degrees C),nausea7 and vomiting,8 severe abdominal or rectal pain, dehydration,9 or weight loss, you need to seek immediate medical care.

-Worldwide, diarrhea causes the death of 2,195 children every day — more than AIDS, malaria and measles combined.5 This illness can be fatal because it depletes body fluids and causes profound dehydration.
-If you or a loved one is suffering from diarrhea, watch out for these warning signs of dehydration:
+Worldwide, diarrhea causes the death of 2,195 children every day — more than AIDS, malaria and measles combined.18 This illness can be fatal because it depletes body fluids and causes profound dehydration.
+If you or a loved one is suffering from diarrhea, watch out for these warning signs of dehydration:19

 |Adults||Infants and Young Children|